Year 11 Mock Exam Schedule for February below

 Geography Overview

-Do you every wonder why things happen?
 Do you want to know why the world works the way it does?

 Geography is a dynamic subject in which you will be involved in decision making and exploring the real world.
 You will develop skills such as problem solving, empathy and map work to investigate issues that affect us all and then propose your own solutions.